uab-cgds-worthey/DITTO-UI/ReadMe.md

 *OS:*

 Currently works only in Mac OS.
-Docker versions may need to be explored later to make it useable in Mac (and potentially Windows).
+Docker versions may need to be explored later to make it useable in Linux (and potentially Windows).

 *Tools:*